 Have I prepared well enough?

-than enough material for the session.
+- knowing I have more than enough material for the session.

 Will I be able to manage the group dynamics?